KrisPiters/ros_workshop/exercises/part1.md

 ## ROS installation & update

-If all goes well, you have the [Kinetic version of ROS installed in Ubuntu](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+If all went well, you'll have the [Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) version of ROS installed in Ubuntu.
 Open a new terminal window and enter the following command to check your ROS version:

     rosversion -d

 Update Ubuntu and ROS as follows:

     sudo apt-get update && sudo apt-get -y upgrade

-Now install `git`, a version management tool and for downloading ROS projects; [GitHub](https://github.com/):
+Now install `git`, a version management tool used for downloading ROS projects ([GitHub](https://github.com/)):

     sudo apt-get -y install git